- For SKIP Families •

-The SKIP of New York Enrollment Department assists individuals and/or families through the initial eligibility and enrollment application process into Care at Home or Medicaid Service Coordination, at no cost to the individual and their families.
+The SKIP of New York Enrollment Department assists individuals and/or families through the initial eligibility and enrollment application process into one or more program at no cost to the individual and their families.

-Each family is assigned an Enrollment Coordinator who serves as their advocate and who assists by navigating state agencies and non-profit provider agencies to help identify the services the child needs.
+Each family is assigned an Enrollment Coordinator who serves as their advocate and who assists by navigating state agencies and non-profit provider agencies to secure the services the child needs.

 If you have a child with special needs in New York and need help navigating the health delivery system to get what your child needs to live at home, please contact us.
 SKIP finds a way over hurdles to chart a way forward for you, your child and your family.
 To SKIP, “no” is merely a starting point.
 We never turn a child away and we do not charge for our services.

 SKIP is a lifeline for families at the end of their rope, providing the hope and real help they need to put their lives together and move forward.
-To start the enrollment process, please email or call us at 212-268-5999.
+To start the enrollment process, please email and include the name of the town or county where you live, or call us at 212-268-5999.

-SKIP has over 150 dedicated Case Managers in five locations: New York City, Buffalo, Rochester, Painted Post and Port Jefferson.
+SKIP has over 150 dedicated Care Managers in four locations: New York City, Buffalo, Rochester, and Painted Post.
 Through service coordination, advocacy and hands-on problem solving, this compassionate team will work with you to get your child the services he or she needs.
 SKIP consistently receives superior ratings for its casework, responsiveness and qualifications.

 SKIP is authorized by New York State to provide the following services: